BruntonUWBio/FaceMapper/README.md

 Right click to remove selections  <br />
 Press DEL while dots are selected to remove them <br />
 CTRL + Click on a dot to select all dots of that part <br />
+Double-click on a dot to mark/unmark as guess <br />

 Requires:
 - ffmpeg (for video processing)